 Now things are heating up!
 Living in Bali gives you the golden opportunity to get to know the island and its people.
-A year of working with the community will provide you with a far richer experience than a fortnight holidaying under the sun.
+A year of working with the locals and experiencing Balinese culture will provide you with a far richer experience than a fortnight holidaying under the sun.

 Bali is a safe place to live on the whole.
 Violent crime is extremely rare, and as a resort island, it’s exceptionally welcoming.
 Muggings are uncommon but can occur particularly around the densely populated Seminyak and Kuta areas.
 Thieves operate from motorbikes and target pedestrians and motorcyclists.
 Always ensure your bags and valuables are securely beneath your seat and keep your phone out of sight.
 Be mindful of your possessions in warungs, bars, and at the beach, and never leave valuables locked in your bike.

 Break-ins do happen in villas from time to time.
 Keep your valuables locked away in a safe place and keep the door locked – as we’re sure you do at home!